Blog, Properties

-The Talley House, 126 Chestnut Avenue
+The Talley House, 126 Chestnut Street

 By all accounts, May Talley was an enterprising woman for her times.
 May (she later used the more authoritative Mae) was one of nine children born to Dr. Thomas Jefferson Patrick and Laura Crump Patrick.
 A druggist, Dr. Patrick came to Danville in 1853 to work in the tobacco industry.
 His sister, Jane, had married William T. Sutherlin, a respected tobacconist and innovator in the industry.
 Several years later he gained notoriety in the events surrounding the end of the Civil War.